 Why bring your own car to campus when you can borrow ours?!
 With UofL Car-Share by Enterprise, you can reserve one of

-our fuel-efficient vehicles online and pay a low hourly or overnight
+our fuel-efficient vehicles online and pay a low hourly (typically $8/hr) or overnight

 rate that includes gas and insurance.
 Read more.

-Available to all UofL students and employees over 18 with a valid driver's license.
+Available to all UofL students (over 18), employees, and members of the public with a valid driver's license.

 Reserve a specific car parked on campus and access it using your membership card.

-$10 one-time application fee for employees (set up a personal or professional profile tied to your university credit card)
+$10 one-time application fee for employees (set up a personal and/or professional profile tied to your university credit card)

 Employees who must drive to meetings or other one-day trips are encouraged to use UofL Car-share and charge it to the sponsoring department rather than their driving their own vehicles.
 This option typically costs the university less than reimbursing employees for mileage on personal vehicles and it takes the liability off the individual.

-Miller also offers fantastic regional service from downtown Louisville (720 W Muhammad Ali
+Miller also offers regional service from downtown Louisville (720 W Muhammad Ali

 Blvd.) to cities and towns throughout Kentucky, Indiana, Tennessee, and Ohio, including Campus